-The 2019 International Trade Statistics Yearbook (2019 ITSY) is the sixty-seventh edition of this yearbook.
-Its objective is to inform about the detailed merchandise and services imports and exports of individual countries (areas) by commodity and service categories and by partner countries (volume I), the world trade in individual commodities (3-digit SITC groups and 11 main EBOPS categories) (volume II) and total world merchandise trade up to the year 2019.
+The 2021 International Trade Statistics Yearbook (2021 ITSY) is the seventieth edition of this yearbook.
+Its objective is to inform about the detailed merchandise and services imports and exports of individual countries (areas) by commodity and services categories and by partner countries (volume I), the world trade in individual commodities (3-digit SITC groups and 12 main EBOPS categories) (volume II) and total world merchandise trade up to the year 2021.
 The two volumes are prepared at different points in time: Volume I - Trade by Country is made electronically available in June-July, and Volume II - Trade by Product, in December, as the preparation of the tables in Volume II requires comprehensive country statistics which, normally, become available later in the year.

 Beginning with the 2017 edition, part 1 of the yearbook was completely redesigned to consider new additions of graphs, tables and analytical text for global, regional and selected trade or economic groupings.
-The data used in the tables and graphs in this volume of the yearbook are taken at a specific time (June 2020) from the publicly available UN Comtrade database1.
+The data used in the tables and graphs in this volume of the yearbook are taken at a specific time (June 2022) from the publicly available UN Comtrade database1.
 Users are advised to visit the database for additional and more current information as it is continuously updated.

-This International Trade Statistics Yearbook has been prepared by the Economic Statistics Branch of the Statistics Division, Department of Economic and Social Affairs of the United Nations Secretariat, under the general supervision of the Chief of Branch, Ivo Havinga.
-The team consists of Markie Muryawan as the programme manager, Vysaul Nyirongo as the chief editor, assisted by Melissa Paca and Arlene Adriano, Marjorie Imperial-Damaso and Bekuretsion Amdemariam (as supervisors of data processing) and Habibur Khan, Jing Zhang, Swe Winn Mar, Su Thant, Tewabe Mihret Kebede and Byungkwan Lee (contributed to the processing and validation of the collected trade data and the review of the yearbook).
-The IT manager was Govindaraj Rangaraj, assisted by Daniel Buenavad and Melissa Paca.
+This International Trade Statistics Yearbook has been prepared by the Economic Statistics Branch of the Statistics Division, Department of Economic and Social Affairs of the United Nations Secretariat.
+The team consists of Markie Muryawan as the programme manager, Melissa Paca-Rocco as the chief editor, Bekuretsion Amdemariam and Marjorie Imperial-Damaso (as publication and data processing coordinators); and Vysaul Nyirongo, Habibur Khan, Jing Zhang, Su Thant, Tewabe Mihret Kebede, Jiayue Zeng (as contributor to the processing and validation of the collected trade data and the review of the yearbook).
+The IT manager was Govindaraj Rangaraj, assisted by Daniel Buenavad and Melissa Paca-Rocco.